semaphoreci/docs/projects-yaml-reference_5b6813d20428631d7a89afa9.md

 ### apiVersion

 The `apiVersion` property defines the version of the YAML grammar that will be used for the definition of the YAML file.
-Different YAML versions have different features.
+Different YAML versions might have different features.

 List of value for `apiVersion`: `v1alpha`.